matiaslgh/CarND-Path-Planning-Project/README.md

 ## Run with docker

+To avoid dealing with different environments/versions you can compile + run the project with only these two commands:

 1. docker build -f Dockerfile -t path-planning .
 2. docker run -p 4567:4567 path-planning:latest

-Here is the data provided from the Simulator to the C++ Program
+## Data provided from the Simulator to the C++ Program

 #### Main car's localization Data (No Noise)